taecontrol/moonguard-docs/docs/uptime/create-a-custom-uptime-model.md

 1. Implement all the properties and methods required, you can guide yourself with the [model reference](./create-a-custom-uptime-model#model-Reference).

-2. Replace the new Uptime Check model class in the configuration file.
+2. Replace the new `UptimeCheck` model class in the configuration file.

   ```php
   <?php